semantifyit/ds-specifications/DomainSpecifications/DS-V7/README.md

 ## Patches

+* **[2022-06-13]**
+  * The range for `ds:defaultLanguage` has been changed from a string to an array of strings.
+This means multiple languages can be defined as "default".
+See [Grammar/DomainSpecification/DataType](./Grammar/DomainSpecification/DataType.md) for details.

 * **[2022-03-22]**
   * Adapted chapter **3.2.2.3. sh:pattern & sh:flags** in [Grammar/DomainSpecification/DataType](./Grammar/DomainSpecification/DataType.md): `sh:flags` has been corrected in all occurrences (was `sh:flag` sometimes).
 Details about the use and syntax of `sh:pattern` and `sh:flags` have been added.